felipedeamonteiro/credere_backend_test/README.md

 Here I will not teach how to use Insomia, because there are a lot of tutorials out there, but I liked [this one](https://www.youtube.com/watch?v=3tB0uDliS6Y).
 It's in portuguese.

 ## - Available Endpoints

+The endpoints here are shown in development environment.

 #### Create Movements and Car Coordinates